1. Jainism was founded by__________.

 Explanation: Jainism rejects rituals, emphasizes ethical conduct.

-16. Jain monks live a life of:
+16. Jain monks live a life of__________.

 A) Luxury